 44 – Explore the Whitney Plantation And Museum

 Venture back in time as you step into the elegantly haunting Whitney Plantation.
-Overtaking both Laura and Oak Alley in age, the Whitney Plantation has existed for the better part of 300 years.
+The plantation has existed for almost 300 years and can be visited daily (except Tuesdays) from 9:30 AM to 4:30 PM.

 Yet unlike the others, this one doubles as a museum; it’s the only plantation museum in Louisiana that focuses purely on slavery, providing perspectives from both the slaves and the owners.